True hourly pay

 If there is no mention of a top up on your payslip, this may mean that:

-• Unpaid gaps during the pay period in question were not big enough to degrade your true hourly rate below the National Living (Minimum) Wage, or,
+Unpaid gaps during the pay period in question were not big enough to degrade your true hourly rate below the National Minimum Wage, or,

-• You have been illegally underpaid the National Living (Minimum) Wage
+You have been illegally underpaid the National Minimum Wage

 If there is mention of a top up on your payslips, it is likely that:

-• You were paid the National Living (Minimum) Wage for your work during the pay period, but no more.
+You were paid the National Minimum Wage for your work during the pay period, but no more.

-I think I might have been underpaid by the National Living (Minimum) Wage.
+I think I might have been underpaid by the National Minimum Wage.
 What can I do?

 You can make a report to HMRC who will investigate your case.
 You can do this confidentially.
-If HMRC decides you have been underpaid the National Living (Minimum) Wage, you should be entitled to make a claim for back-pay from your employer.
+If HMRC decides you have been underpaid the National Minimum Wage, you are entitled to make a claim for back-pay from your employer.

-How does HMRC work out whether or not I have been underpaid the National Living (Minimum) Wage?
+How does HMRC work out whether or not I have been underpaid the National Minimum Wage?

 HMRC is likely to ask you to provide one or more payslips, and the corresponding rotas.
 They will calculate your average hourly wage once all working time is considered across the pay period in question.
 This is why, to help people feel confident about making a report to HMRC, Homecare Voices provides a Pay Period Log to members of our free-to-join community in addition to our One Run Checker.